airbnb/javascript/react/README.md

 ## Methods

   - Use arrow functions to close over local variables.
+It is handy when you need to pass additional data to an event handler.
+Although, make sure they [do not massively hurt performance](https://www.bignerdranch.com/blog/choosing-the-best-approach-for-react-event-handlers/), in particular when passed to custom components that might be PureComponents, because they will trigger a possibly needless rerender every time.

     ```jsx
     function ItemList(props) {